zoxpx/pxdocs/content/cloud-references/auto-disk-provisioning/vsphere/operations-guide.md

     ```

     Wait for about 2 minutes until `pxctl status` says *PX is operational*.
-12. List Portworx pools again and you will now see the pool has the expanded size.
+12. List the Portworx pools again and you will now see the pool has the expanded size.

     ```text
     pxctl service pool show